-With 2019 comes new year’s resolutions (though I have been late to the game, admittedly).
-I have really been thinking about what other ways I can help the plastic free movement this year, and how I can encourage others to do the same.
+With a new year comes new year’s resolutions.
+I have really been thinking about what other ways I can help the plastic free movement, and how I can encourage others to do the same.
 It certainly isn’t easy to go plastic free – it’s virtually impossible to buy something at a store that doesn’t have some kind of plastic packaging.
 But I really believe it’s become an integral part of our culture, and it’s up to us to change it.

 I know it can feel extremely daunting.
 You might feel – why does it matter if I refuse 1 plastic straw?
 Millions of other single use plastic straws are going to end up polluting the oceans, anyways.
 But it DOES matter.
 Because it’s a conscious decision to refuse that plastic straw, and the more often we make those decisions, the more it will become part of our culture.